2025-03-09

 Right-click, "Properties"

-Adjust the slider-bars until happy
+Adjust the slider-bars until happy with new eye colors

 At the group's level, toggle the layer's "Visibility" icon off/and on to see the effect: